Olacoachee/ASSIGNMENT-2-Palmora-Group-HR-Analysis/README.md

   - for data analysis
   - For data visualization
  # Data Preparation and Cleaning
   ## Gender Column
 There were two gender (Male and Female) in organization as indicated in the dataset by some employees, while others refused to disclose their gender.
-As a result a generic gender status “Other” was assigned .
-To fill this 43 empty cells in the gender column with “Other” in excel “Find and Replace” was used to find and replaced the empty cells as follow:
+As a result a generic gender status “Other” was assigned.
+To fill this 43 empty cells in the gender column with “Other” using power BI using a Conditional Column, follow these step-by-step instructions using Power Query Editor.
+**Step-by-Step in Power BI**
+**Loa of data file:** File was first load into the power BI after which **Open Power Query Editor:** In Power BI Desktop, click on Home > Transform data **Select Table:** In the Power Query window, I selected the table that contains the Gender column.
+**Add a Conditional Column:** By go to the top ribbon:I added a new Column > Conditional Column **Configure the Conditional Column:** The conditional column was configured as show the image below.

 ### Using Find and Replace
 1. The gender column was selected by highlighting the entire column containing employee’s gender data.
 2. Follow by pressing ctrl + H (windows) to opened the find and replace dialog.